Constitution of NSSA

 Concomitant with these exciting developments, the Neutron Scattering Society of America is formed to provide a forum to discuss scientific issues, major facilities and instrumentation needed for world-class research in neutron scattering.
 The main goal of the Society is to stimulate, promote and broaden the use of neutron scattering in science, engineering and technology.

-Revisions to Chapters 5 and 6 and addition of Chapter 7 were approved by vote of the membership, December 2005.
+Revisions were approved by vote of the membership, November 2020.

 Description of the Executive Committee positions

 For convenience, the following descriptions are reproduced here directly from the bylaws.